MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

 Special consideration is required to handle suspending and resuming execution of your title when using PlayFab Party.

 ### iOS
-On iOS, you must leave and re-connect to the PlayFab Party network which can be achieved by calling [ResetParty()](unity-party-api-reference/classes/playfabmultiplayermanager/methods/playfabunityresetparty.md)
+On iOS, you must leave and re-connect to the PlayFab Party network, which can be achieved by calling [ResetParty()](unity-party-api-reference/classes/playfabmultiplayermanager/methods/playfabunityresetparty.md)

 ### Switch and GDK
 On Nintendo Switch and Microsoft GDK, you must clean up PlayFab Party and all resources associated with PlayFabMultiplayerManager then wait until the title execution resumes before re-initializing PlayFab Party and reconnecting to your network.